-- If the engine does not start within 5 seconds, turn the ignition off and wait 10 seconds before trying to start the engine again to recover battery voltage. - Extended fast idling and revving the engine can damage the engine, and the exhaust system. - Snapping the throttle or fast idling for more than about 5 minutes may cause exhaust pipe discoloration. - 1 Lock the parking brake (parking brake indicator to come on).
+- If the engine does not start within 5 seconds, turn the ignition switch to the OFF position and wait 10 seconds before trying to start the engine again to recover battery voltage. - Extended fast idling and revving the engine can damage the engine, and the exhaust system. - Snapping the throttle or fast idling for more than about 5 minutes may cause exhaust pipe discoloration. - Lock the parking brake (parking brake indicator to come on). - 2 Make sure the engine stop switch is in the \bigcirc (Run) position. - 3 Turn the ignition switch to the ON position. - Check the transmission in Neutral (N indicator to come on). - 5 Press the start button with the throttle completely closed. - 6 Make sure the parking brake lever is released before riding.
+P.37